I'm going on a trip to ATHENS in 2025

 It is a very lively area, very popular with tourists and it is striking how well some neoclassical houses of the nineteenth century are preserved.
 All this makes traveling through its streets like doing it through a time museum.
 In fact, it is one of the most photographed.

-It's the place property for buy souvenirs, but also to enjoy the famous gastronomy Athenian, because there are numerous food outlets or to go out for a snack or a drink at night and enjoy the terraces and nights rather warm, especially in summer and early fall.
+It's the place property to buy souvenirs, but also to enjoy the famous gastronomy Athenian, because there are numerous food outlets or to go out for a snack or a drink at night and enjoy the terraces and nights rather warm, especially in summer and early fall.

 Monastiraki neighborhood

-Also located in the center of Athens, it is the shopping area par excellence, with pedestrian streets and very nice so you just have to not have to worry about traffic.
+Also located in the center of Athens, it is the shopping area par excellence, with very pleasant pedestrian streets so you just don't have to worry about traffic.
+If you stay in this area, you will never be short of them places to visit or activities to do.

 Kolonaki's luxury

 Luxury, modernity and a daytime activity very nice shake hands in this neighborhood located in the center of the city, from which you can easily access the Lycabettus Hill, from where you can enjoy the best views of the city.

-You know: you take height and everything looks much better.
+You know: you gain height and everything looks much better.
 Kolonaki is a very safe and pleasant neighborhood to walk quietly both day and night.
 In it are the shops of the most luxurious firms in the city, as well as those of prestigious designers.

 If you are one of those who like to stay in areas where in addition to daytime leisure, you can also enjoy a restaurant and cocktail bars at night, this neighborhood is ideal because there is a wide variety of terraces and businesses of hospitality that offer you different options, depending on your tastes.